Have you ever considered your brand positioning?

 I. Monogram Logo

-These logos consist of letters usually initials from the brand’s name.
+These logos consist of letters, usually initials, from the brand’s name.
 Like Home Box Office uses HBO in their logo.
 These initials become the brand’s representatives.

 Since you only add a few letters to this kind of logo, typography becomes essential.
 You have to make sure your logo is on theme with your company.